B-mummareddy/CV/readme.md

 **Business Analyst** <br> Tech Mahindra _(Oct 2019 - Sep 2020)_ <br>
 - Selected in campus placements among a pool of 1041 students on a competitive basis.
-- Associate in Sysco Project working on gray market.
+- Associate in Sysco Project working on the gray market.
 Worked with SQL, shell scripting to clean, organize and analyze data.
 Beginner in Tableau.
 - Assisted in migrating production details from Teradata to MongoDB via Agile methodology.<br>
 **_Technologies used:_** Mongo DB, SQL, shell scripting,Teradata.<br><br>